Open-Building-Management/emontx_sniffer/DOCS.md

 If running an factory [SD card](https://www.home-assistant.io/installation/raspberrypi#writing-the-image-with-balena-etcher) using [buildroot](https://buildroot.org/), things are a bit different.

-It will require to establish an SSH access to the host through port 22222 !
+It will require to establish an SSH access to the host through port 22222, as explained [here](https://developers.home-assistant.io/docs/operating-system/debugging/)

-Click [here](https://developers.home-assistant.io/docs/operating-system/debugging/) to see how to achieve this

 Once connected with `ssh root@homeassistant.local -p 22222`, edit `/mnt/boot/config.txt`